 Depending on how long you've had your mobile handset, do one of the following:

 - Contact the retailer you bought the mobile handset from.
 Describe the fault and ask for the retailer to supply a replacement, or arrange to have your phone repaired.
 Ultimately, the retailer can choose whether it wants to repair or replace the handset (normally depending on which is cheapest) but it doesn't hurt to ask for whichever you'd prefer.

 - If the mobile phone is within its guarantee period, contact the manufacturer, explain the problem and ask for a repair or replacement.

 Step 2 - put your complaint in writing

 If the retailer or manufacturer won't help, write to the retailer (not the manufacturer) saying that under the Sale of Goods Act, the mobile phone is not of 'satisfactory quality' and you are exercising your right to have it repaired or replaced.
 Tell the retailer that if it doesn’t arrange to do either of these within a reasonable time, you will start proceedings in the small claims court.

 Step 3 - make a claim to your credit card company

 If you paid for the mobile phone with a credit card and you spent more than £100, you can take your claim to the card company.
-See the Which? guide to paying by credit card for more on your rights when buying a mobile on your credit card.
+See the Which? guide to claiming on your credit card if something goes wrong, for more on your rights when buying a mobile on your credit card.